 - Fill each tart shell with nut filling.

-- Bake for 20 to 25 minutes until light golden brown.
+- Bake for 20 minutes until light golden brown.

 - Cool in pan for 3 minutes.
 Remove to a cooling rack.
 Cool completely.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.